dpc10ster/RJafrocBook/docs/06-binormal-model.md

 ## Discussion{#BinMod-Discussion}
 The binormal model is historically very important and the contribution by Dorfman and Alf [@RN1081] was seminal.
 Prior to their work, there was no valid way of estimating AUC from observed ratings counts.
-Their work and a key paper by Lusted [@RN1487] accelerated research using ROC methods.
+Their work and a key paper [@RN1487] accelerated research using ROC methods.
 The number of publications using their algorithm, and the more modern versions developed by Metz and colleagues, is probably well in excess of 500.
 Because of its key role, the author has endeavored to take out some of the mystery about how the binormal model parameters are estimated.
 In particular, a common misunderstanding that the binormal model assumptions are violated by real datasets, when in fact it is quite robust to apparent deviations from normality, is addressed.

 A good understanding of this chapter should enable the reader to better understand alternative ROC models, discussed later.